About the Journal

 Editorial Standards

 All submissions undergo a rigorous double-blind peer-review process to ensure scholarly integrity and excellence.
-We are committed to:

 • Diversity in content, methodology, and authorship.